Earlobe & Gauge Repair

 You may be told to stop taking certain medications, vitamins, and supplements for several days before and after surgery.

 What to Expect From Earlobe Reconstruction or Gauge Repair Surgery?

-Some earlobe reconstruction surgeries need to be bandaged for a couple of days, but most only need antibiotic ointment and oral medication.
+Some earlobe reconstruction surgeries in Scottsdale & Gilbert AZ need to be bandaged for a couple of days, but most only need antibiotic ointment and oral medication.
 Aspirin will relieve any residual pain.

 Major restrictions include holding off on shampooing for a few days and not putting pressure — including pressing phones — to your ear for a week.